Prof. Meir Shahar

 Biography

-I was born in Jerusalem, Israel, in 1959.
-After receiving my undergraduate degree from the Hebrew University, Jerusaelm, I studied Chinese in Taipei.
-I went on to pursue graduate studies in the United States, and I received my PhD in East Asian Languages and Civilizations from Harvard University in 1992.
+Meir Shahar received his undergraduate degree from the Hebrew University, Jerusalem.
+After studying Chinese in Taipei, he went on to pursue graduate studies in the United States, receiving his PhD in East Asian Languages and Civilizations from Harvard University in 1992.
+Meir Shahar is currently the Shoul N. Eisenberg Chair for East Asian Affairs at Tel Aviv University

-Click here to view a list of my publications
+Click here to view a select list of publications